DeloitteHux-Old/WikiGraph/README.md

 # Wikipedia Graph Analysis

-## Import wikipedia into GraphX
+## Import Wikipedia into GraphX

+See `wikigraph.scala`.

+## Category Graph

-## Project wikipedia graph onto categories and analyse with igrpaph
+Project wikipedia graph onto categories and analyse with igraph/R.

+## Seed Pages

-## For each category, take the corresponding subgraph and the top
+For each category, take the corresponding subgraph and the top

+* pagerank and/or
+* indegree

-   pagerank and indegree pages there as the new seed pages
+pages there are the new seed pages.